-- 1. Involvement and collaboration of stakeholders in the self-study that addresses the self-study outcomes. - 2.
-Acceptable progress by all students toward clearly defined schoolwide learner outcomes, academic standards, and other institutional and/or governing authority expectations. - 3.
+- 1. Involvement and collaboration of stakeholders in the self-study that accomplish the five expectations of the self-study. - 2.
+The use of prior accreditation findings and other pertinent data to ensure high achievement of all students and drive school improvement. - 3.
 Organization for Student Learning that supports high achievement for all students. - 4.
 Curriculum, Instruction, and Assessment that supports high achievement for all students. - 5.
 Support for Student Personal and Academic Growth that supports high achievement for all students. - 6.
-Resource Management and Development that supports high achievement for all students. - 7.
-The alignment of a long-range schoolwide action plan to the school's areas of greatest need to support high achievement of all students. - 8.
-The use of prior accreditation findings and other pertinent data to ensure high achievement of all students and drive school improvement. - 9.
+School Culture and Environment that supports high achievement for all students. - 7.
+Boarding Program that supports high achievement for all students. - 8.
+Acceptable progress by all students toward clearly defined schoolwide learner outcomes, academic standards, and other institutional and/or governing authority expectations. - 9.
+The alignment of a long-range schoolwide action plan to the school's areas of greatest need to support high achievement of all students. - 10.
 The capacity to implement and monitor the schoolwide action plan.